-Source: Economic Policy Institute analysis of Current Population Survey data, values deflated using CPI-U

-But while median wage earners may be better off in Massachusetts compared to other parts of the country, the experience among workers within Massachusetts has varied in recent years.
+Source: Economic Policy Institute analysis of Current Population Survey data, values deflated using CPI-U But while median wage earners may be better off in Massachusetts compared to other parts of the country, the experience among workers within Massachusetts has varied in recent years.
 During the 1980s, real hourly wages grew at roughly the same rate (about 1.8 percent a year) for workers at the 20th, 50th, and 80th percentiles.
 In the 1990s, however, real wages began to grow at very different rates for these groups.
 Growth in real wages for the top 20 percent of workers was robust, especially in the 2000s.
-Meanwhile, wages for the middle group grew at less than half the rate the higher earners experienced, and wage earners at the 20th percentile saw a decline in real wages during most of the last two decades.

-Real Wages Have Grown Faster for Higher Wage Earners in Recent Decades

-Average Annual Change in Real Hourly Wages for Wage-Earning Groups in Massachusetts Over Recent Business Cycles
+Meanwhile, wages for the middle group grew at less than half the rate the higher earners experienced and wage earners at the 20th percentile saw a decline in real wages during most of the last two decades.
+Real Wages Have Grown Faster for Higher Wage Earners in Recent Decades Average Annual Change in Real Hourly Wages for Wage-Earning Groups in Massachusetts Over Recent Business Cycles

-Source: Economic Policy Institute analysis of Current Population Survey data. deflated using CPI-U

-The recent recession led to a drop in wages for all earning groups in Massachusetts, but the gap between hourly wages for high and low-income workers remains wide.
-Between 1981 and 2010 (each a year following the official end of a recession), this gap grew by nearly \$10.00, adjusted for inflation.
-If the trend of unequal wage growth resumes as the economy begins to grow again, this gap will widen further.
+Source: Economic Policy Institute analysis of Current Population Survey data. deflated using CPI-U The recent recession led to a drop in wages for all earning groups in Massachusetts, but the gap between hourly wages for high and low-income workers remains wide.
+Between 1984 and 2011 (in each case two years after the official end of a recession), this gap grew by nearly \$9.00, adjusted for inflation.
+While all wage earning groups saw declines in hourly wages over the last few years, the drop for lower-wage earners has been steeper, and thus the gap has continued to grow.
+If the trend of unequal wage growth resumes as the economy and wages begin to grow again, this gap will widen further.
 The Gap Between High and Low Wage Earners Has Grown in Recent Decades